augustob/DiffIdeas/README.md

 The intention is optimizing the chances of early detection of different data pairs.

 Considering data chunks where the differences are at the end part of the array this test will detect this earlier.
+The additional cost of a second comparing must be considered.

 The solution performs this test and presents the measures of loop interactions and time cost for the operation.